Flagtail

-The flagtails (āhole or āholehole in the Hawaiian language) are a family (Kuhliidae) of perciform fish of the Indo-Pacific area.
-The family consists of several species in one genus, Kuhlia.
+The flagtails (āhole or āholehole in the Hawaiian language) are a family (Kuhliidae) of centrarchiform ray-finned fish of the Indo-Pacific area.
+The family consists of 13 species in one genus, Kuhlia.
 Most are euryhaline and often found in brackish water, but the genus also includes species restricted to marine or fresh water.

 Several species are known as Hawaiian flagtails, particularly K. sandvicensis and K. xenura.

 Etymology

 The genus Kuhlia is named for the German zoologist Heinrich Kuhl (1797–1821).